-You need to take control and that happens by putting in the hard work and making a budget.
+If your finances are out of control, you need to take control, which happens by putting in the hard work and making a budget.

 You need to make a budget.
-You need to watch your spending and you need to see where your weakspots are.
+You need to watch your spending, and you need to see where your weak spots are.

-2. Cutting costs
+2. Cutting Costs